gridsuite/documentation/README.md

 - Connected to message broker: no
 - Other services dependencies: network store server

+This service is responsible for configuring how dynamic data is mapped to a network.
+This is still an ongoing work and is not yet integrated with dynamic simulation server.

 ### Study server

 - Kind: Web service with a REST API